Biliary/HepaticCSFDrainPancreaticPericardialPeritoneal/AscitesPleuralSynovialVitreous

 • There is insufficient evidence in the literature to support routine analysis of peritoneal fluid lipase activity.

-• May provide supportive evidence for pancreatic origin of fluid collections (if amylase levels are inconclusive), when considered along with a corresponding serum specimen.
+• May provide supportive evidence for pancreatic origin of fluid collections (if amylase levels are inconclusive) when considered along with a corresponding serum specimen.

 References

-• [1] Kjeldsberg CR, Straseski JA, Couturier MR, Cohen MB.
-Chapter 6: Peritoneal fluid.
-In Kjeldsberg’s Body Fluid Analysis.
-Hussong JW and Kjeldsberg CR, Eds.
-ASCP Press: Chicago, IL, 2015.
-ISBN: 978-089189-5824.
+1. Kjeldsberg CR, Straseski JA, Couturier MR, et al. Chapter 6: Peritoneal fluid.
+In: Hussong JW, Kjeldsberg CR, eds.
+Kjeldsberg’s Body Fluid Analysis.
+ASCP Press; 2015.

 Pleural